AndromedaTechnology/habitus/README.md

 ## Features

-- Create a User
-- Create Habits (Good or Bad)
+- Create Habits (Good and Bad Impact Levels)
 - Add Activity to Habits (with Notes and Amount)

-- Sound Notifications for added Activity (Good and Bad sounds)
+- Sound Notifications for added Activity (Good and Bad Sounds)
 - Graphs for User and Habit Activity

 ## Tech